What is the best almond flour sifter to use for macarons?

 When baking macarons, the almond flour is especially crumbly and clumpy.
 If your almond flour is especially clumpy, blend it in a food processor for a couple of minutes until it’s a bit finer of a grind.
 This will make it much easier to sift the almond flour.

-Another option is to try selecting an almond flour that has been sifted for your macarons.
+Another option is to try selecting an almond flour that has been sifted or is labelled superfine for your macarons.
 Be sure to sift the almond flour again when you go to make macarons, just in case they clump up again by the time you use them.

 You can also sift your icing sugar with the same sifter.
 Icing sugar is always in balls of sugar.
 You want your icing sugar to be like powder, aerated, and feel like dust when you mix your macaron batter together.